tell stories, move masses

 let the water do the work

-After years of simply not knowing, I finally asked my mother how she faced her greatest challenge in life.
+After years of not knowing, I finally asked my mother how she faced her greatest challenge in life.
 (Outfront, CBC Radio, 2005.)

 nina & arne